apache/trafficcontrol/blueprints/tr-load-tests.md

 Will Traffic Router remain backwards-compatible with old CRConfigs?
 Will old Traffic Routers remain forwards-compatible with new CRConfigs?
 -->
 The addition of the TR Ultimate Test Harness themselves will not change Traffic Router functionality in any way.
-For visibility, however, the TR Ultimate Test Harness should reside in a directory within the `traffic_router` directory. this will be the first time that Golang sources will exist in the `traffic_router` directory, so any assumption that all sources within the `traffic_router` directory directly impact Traffic Router's ability to compile should be abandoned.
+For visibility, however, the TR Ultimate Test Harness should reside in a directory within the `traffic_router` directory.
+This will be the first time since 545929f7cc that Golang sources will exist in the `traffic_router` directory, so any assumption that all sources within the `traffic_router` directory directly impact Traffic Router's ability to compile should be abandoned.

 The TR Ultimate Test Harness should not be included in the Traffic Router RPM, as it is meant to be run on a host separate from Traffic Routers.